Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Storage

-IN THE FRIDGE: Store in the refrigerator for 2 to 3 days in an airtight container.
+IN THE FRIDGE: Store in the refrigerator for two to three days in an airtight container.

-IN THE FREEZER: You can freeze the stuffed shells for up to 3 months.
+IN THE FREEZER: You can freeze the stuffed shells for up to three months.
 Allow the stuffed shells to thaw overnight in the refrigerator before baking.

 close up of Chicken Broccoli Alfredo Stuffed Shells in a pot with a spoon grabbing one

 When it comes to comfort food, nothing beats a cheesy, creamy pasta dish.
-You’ve got all the ingredients here to create a delicious dinner, from the tender chicken and broccoli smothered in alfredo sauce to the perfectly cooked pasta.
+With these chicken and broccoli stuffed shells, you’ve got all the ingredients here to create a delicious dinner, from the tender chicken and broccoli smothered in Alfredo sauce to the perfectly cooked pasta.

 FREQUENTLY ASKED QUESTIONS